4.10.9 Workpaper System and Case File Assembly

 10. Original tax return(s) or electronic prints if used in lieu of the original return and related attachments or CC ESTAB/ELFREQ prints reflecting the requesting of the original return.
 The oldest tax period should be on the top and progress down to the most current year.

-Forms and Documents Attached to Tax Returns
+Forms and Other Documents Attached to Tax Returns in Physical Case Files

-1. Form 5344, Examination Closing Record (one for each tax period), must be attached to the face of the return.
+1. Form 5344, Examination Closing Record (one for each tax period) - must be attached to the face of the return

 Note:

-If partially agreed, see IRM 4.10.8.5.
+If partially agreed, see IRM 4.10.8.6, Partially Agreed Cases.

 Note:

-If the return you are closing must be recharged to a specific location, complete Form 2275, Records Request, Charge and Recharge, and place it on top of Form 5344.
+If the return you are closing must be recharged to a specific location, complete Form 2275, Records Charge and Recharge, and place it on top of Form 5344.
 Form 3198 must contain instructions regarding where to send (recharge) the return.

 2. Compliance Evaluation print out.
 See IRM 4.10.16.1.2.5, Completion of the Compliance Evaluation Screen.

-3. Form 1900, Income Tax Survey After Assignment.
+3. Form 1900, Income Tax Survey

-4. Form 3244-A, Payment Posting Voucher - Examination — must be attached to first page of return.
+4. Form 3244-A, Payment Posting Voucher - Examination - must be attached to first page of return

-5. Consents to extend the time to assess tax, including Form 872, Form 872–A, Form 872–B, Form 872–F, Form 872–O, or Form 872–N, Notice of Termination of Special Consent to Extend the Time to Assess Tax, if initiated by the taxpayer — staple one of the two executed copies to the reverse of the first page of the tax return on top of any other attached forms.
+5. Consents to extend the time to assess tax (e.g., Form 872, Form 872–A, Form 872–B, Form 872–F, Form 872-M, Form 872–O, Form 872–N) - one of the two executed copies stapled to the reverse of the first page of the tax return on top of any other attached forms

-8. Form 1310, Statement of Person Claiming Refund Due a Deceased Taxpayer.
+8. Form 1310, Statement of Person Claiming Refund Due a Deceased Taxpayer

-10. Form 8821, Tax Information Authorization.
+10. Form 8821, Tax Information Authorization

-11. Form 843, Claim for Refund and Request for Abatement, Form 1040X or Form 1120X, amended returns.
+11. Form 843, Claim for Refund and Request for Abatement, Form 1040X or Form 1120X, amended returns

-13. Form 906, Closing Agreement on Final Determination Covering Specific Matters.
+13. Form 906, Closing Agreement on Final Determination Covering Specific Matters

-16. Form 2198, Determination of Liability for Personal Holding Company Tax.
+16. Form 2198, Determination of Liability for Personal Holding Company Tax

 Mailing Cases